No. 167 Squadron RAF: Second World War

 The squadron was reformed on 6 April 1942 at RAF Scorton flying Supermarine Spitfire VA & VB's alongside a small number of de Havilland Tiger Moths.
 167 initially moved to Castletown then Ludham where the VB mark of Spitfire was introduced to the squadron.
 On 1 March 1943 it moved to Kidlington then throughout early 1943 it moved to five more RAF stations for shipping reconnaissance and intruder missions over the Low Countries before being disbanded at RAF Woodvale on 12 June 1943 to become No. 322 (Dutch) Squadron RAF.

-167 Squadron was reformed at RAF Holmsley South on 1 October 1944 flying Vickers Warwick I & III's until it moved to RAF Blackbushe on 30 March 1945 where the Avro Anson XII was introduced.
+No. 167 Squadron was reformed at RAF Holmsley South on 1 October 1944 flying Vickers Warwick I & III's until it moved to RAF Blackbushe on 30 March 1945 where the Avro Anson XII was introduced.
 In July the Warwick's were taken out of service for technical problems to be solved, crews in the meantime flying Douglas Dakotas from No. 147 Squadron until the Warwick's resumed operating in September.

 On 1 February 1946 the squadron disbanded at RAF Blackbushe.